mishrasidhant/stmt_obfuscator/docs/project_status.md

 ## Conclusion

 The PDF Bank Statement Obfuscator project has successfully implemented all core components as designed.
 The application provides a robust solution for detecting and obfuscating PII in bank statements while preserving document integrity.
-While there are opportunities for improvement, particularly in the RAG implementation and testing framework, the current state of the project meets the primary requirements and provides a solid foundation for future enhancements.
+While there are opportunities for improvement, particularly in the testing framework, the current state of the project meets the primary requirements and provides a solid foundation for future enhancements.